kuzzleio/documentation/src/sdk-reference/js/6/offline-tools/index.md

 ## offlineQueue

-A read-only `Object` containing the requests queued while the SDK is in the `offline` state.
+A read-only `Array` containing the requests queued while the SDK is in the `offline` state (it behaves like a FIFO queue).

 ## queueMaxSize